History of Savannah Guthrie in Timeline

 On July 9, 2012, Savannah Guthrie's first day as co-anchor of Today alongside Matt Lauer.

-July 2012: Became Main Co-Anchor of Today
+2012: Becomes Co-Anchor of Today

 Since 2012, Savannah Guthrie has hosted the Macy's Thanksgiving Day Parade on NBC and the annual Rockefeller Center Christmas tree lighting.

-2013: Appeared in 30 Rock series finale
+2013: Appears in 30 Rock Series Finale

-In 2013, Savannah Guthrie appeared as herself in the series finale of the NBC sitcom "30 Rock".
+In 2013, Savannah Guthrie appeared as herself in the series finale of the NBC sitcom 30 Rock.

 Loading Video...

-March 15, 2014: Married Michael Feldman
+March 15, 2014: Marries Michael Feldman

 On March 15, 2014, Savannah Guthrie married Michael Feldman in Tucson, Arizona.